The best colors to catch bluegill or any panfish

 Chartreuse & Bright Colors

 When bluegills congregate in schools, they can have a very aggressive mentality.
 When competing with hundreds of fish for food – you eat the thing that you see first.
-Bright colors like chartreuse work really well because of that reason.
+Bright colors like chartreuse work really well for that reason.
 They are easily identifiable in almost any water color – but if you have dirty water at all they are even better.

 If you see bluegill feeding on bugs on the top of the water, a bright green and yellow topwater grasshopper is a great choice and maybe the most fun you can have fishing.
 Just reel it slowly below the water’s surface and let it float periodically.
 They’ll come up and hammer it.